 Any U.S. citizen traveling internationally these days should consider insurance protection.
 Reasonably priced coverage is available to provide protection against financial loss due to trip cancellation or delay, as well as lost baggage.
 Though uncommon, cancellations due to illness, accidents, work-related schedule changes, and other unplanned or unwelcome events have happened.
 Unforeseen travel-related events that you have little or no control over can also affect travel plans.
 All of these factors make trip-cancellation insurance an important consideration.

 For information about Travelex insurance, call 1 (800) 228-9792.
 Be sure to use the agency location code 07-0067 to access coverage explicit to this program.
-The Caribbean Conservation Trust’s U.S. Department of Treasury authorization is classified as HUMANITARIAN.
+The Caribbean Conservation Trust’s U.S. Department of Treasury authorization is current and valid through 2019.

 For the land portion of the tour, a $700 deposit is due as soon as possible to reserve space on these programs.
-This can be paid by wire transfer, check, or money order payable to “Caribbean Conservation Trust.”
+Online reservation and deposit payment are available from our website using PayPal.
+Otherwise, payment can be paid by wire transfer, check, or money order payable to “Caribbean Conservation Trust.”
 Please do not write “Cuba” on the check memo.

 Please download the registration form at the bottom of this page and fill it out.
 Mail it along with your payment to this address: